 Postdoctoral and Clinical Research Fellowships

-AACR-Cancer Research UK Transatlantic Fellowships (To Launch in 2021)
+AACR-Cancer Research UK Transatlantic Fellowships (2021)

 Represents a joint effort from AACR and CRUK to support exceptional investigators interested in establishing independence while beginning their postdoctoral research careers.
 These four-year grants of $400,000/£300,000 offer fellows a unique opportunity to explore independent research experiences and to forge international collaborations between the U.K. and the U.S.